wesley-ireland/wesley-ireland/README.md

 - 👋 Hi, I’m @wesley-ireland
-- 👀 I’m interested in full stack tech that powers web apps
-- 🌱 I’m currently learning Next.js
+- 👀 I’m currently focused on microservices, clean architecture, with a sprinkle of Next.js frontend.
-- 💞️ I’m looking to collaborate on any interesting projects!
 - 📫 How to reach me: HMU on LinkedIn

 <!---